Cat eating from metal bowl

 How Long do you Have to Feed the Diet for the Cat not to be Hyperthyroid Anymore?

 Several studies have been done and hundreds of cats evaluated.
-Many cats will have normal thyroid levels in the first two months of diet use; however, full response can take up to 12 weeks.
+Many cats will have normal thyroid levels in the first two months of diet use; however, a full response can take up to 12 weeks.
 By 12 weeks on the diet, 90% will show normal thyroid levels.
 The diet is ineffective in approximately 10% of cats eating it.

 Can a Cat Have any Treats While on this Diet?

 Unfortunately, there are no acceptable treats.
-Feeding ANY thing other than the therapeutic diet could interfere with effectiveness of treatment.
+Feeding ANY thing other than the therapeutic diet could interfere with the effectiveness of treatment.
 Foods or treats meant for other pets in the home should be kept away from a cat on this form of therapy.
 Also, hyperthyroid cats who roam outside may be eating any number of things out in the world.
 It is unlikely that their diet can be controlled enough for this form of therapy to be effective.
 In fact, if the cat on y/d is still hyperthyroid after 8 weeks, it can be assumed that the cat is finding another iodine source.
 The cat might simply be cheating on the diet, getting extra iodine in a medication or in drinking water, or even from the surface of a food bowl.

 Can Other Cats in the Household Eat this Diet Safely?